kachiann/kachiann.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hello!
-I’m Onyekachi Osisiogu, a data scientist and computational mathematician with a Ph.D. in Computational Mathematics from Johannes Kepler University, Austria.
-I specialize in advanced algorithms, particularly quasi-Monte Carlo methods, and have experience in both research and teaching roles.
+Welcome!
+I’m a data scientist and computational mathematician with a Ph.D. in Computational Mathematics from Johannes Kepler University, Austria.

+#### Reasearch
+My expertise lies in advanced algorithms, with a particular focus on quasi-Monte Carlo methods.
+I have a strong background in both research and teaching.

-As a Senior Research Associate at Illinois Institute of Technology, I focused on algorithm efficiency and contributed to innovative computational projects.
-I’m passionate about exploring the world of data science and welcome connections for insights, discussions, or collaborations.
+I was a Senior Research Associate and Visiting Assistant Professor at the Illinois Institute of Technology, where I specialized in optimizing algorithm efficiency and contributed to cutting-edge computational projects.
+I’m passionate about data science and always eager to connect for insights, discussions, or collaborations.

+#### Writing
+I enjoy sharing insights on machine learning, data science, and their applications on Twitter and occasionally on my Medium blog.

 Feel free to reach out via social media or email!